 Usually, the first sign of burnout is decreased motivation.
 Filing and practicing seem less appealing.
 Thinking of AGDs, learning new content, and other elements of the event that require creativity or concentration become much harder.
 It is normal to occasionally feel demotivated or lacking in energy, but if you feel this way frequently, there is a good chance you are experiencing burnout.
 Some people experiencing burnout also become really cynical and negative.
 If this you, keep in mind that the negativity associated with burnout is not an excuse to be mean to your team; they don’t deserve that.

 Last season, I burnt myself out and chose to ignore it.
 I forced myself to work harder because desperately I wanted to get better, but I only succeeded in making myself hate the activity and the people around me.
 Hatred for the event shows in speeches–and ballots.
-I placed second to last at state quals that year, the worst I performed all year.
 Don’t make that mistake.

 2. Take some time off from extemp

 If you are able to, take a few days or a week off completely from speech and debate related work.
 During this time, do other things you enjoy instead of working on extemp.
 Bake banana bread, go for walks, call family members you haven’t talked to in a while.
 Relax and get some exercise and socialization.
 As long as you only do it for a single digit, previously decided upon number of days that aren’t before an important tournament, this is a good use of time.